srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-defender-for-iot.md

 #### Task 2: Log Analytics creation

-When Azure Defender for IoT is turned on, a default Azure Log Analytics workspace is created to store raw security events, alerts, and recommendations for your IoT devices, IoT Edge, and IoT Hub.
+When Azure Defender for IoT is turned on, an Azure Log Analytics workspace should be created to store raw security events, alerts, and recommendations for your IoT devices, IoT Edge, and IoT Hub.

 In this task, you will take a quick look at the workspace configuration of Log Analytics.

-1. If needed, open the Security Overview pane for your IoT Hub.

-1. At the top of the blade, to show the security settings, click **Settings**.
+1. In the left navigation area, under **Security**, click **Settings**..

     The **Settings Page** is displayed, listing the four areas that can be configured: